 5. Panzerotti

 Panzerotti is one of the most delicious street foods to try in Puglia.
 It is made of deep-fried dough pockets filled with mozzarella cheese and tomatoes.
-Panzerotti is served extremely hot, and the molten mozzarella steeps out as you take a bite.
+Panzerotti is served extremely hot, and the molten mozzarella steeps out as you bite.
 Be careful, or you may stain your clothes.

 Puglia is a Fantastic Italian Destination